guy-murphy/inversion-dev/Inversion.Web/readme.md

 * `ev`: The event to consult.
 * `context`: The context upon which to perform any action.
-## `P:Inversion.Web.Behaviour.WebBehaviour.RequiredRoles`
-Provides access to an enumeration of the user roles for this behaviour, one of which the user would need to possess for execution of this behaviours action to occur.

-#### Remarks
-These roles would normally be configured for the behavior from the service container.

 ### `:Inversion.Web.Behaviour.BootstrapBehaviour.#ctor(System.String,System.Collections.Generic.IEnumerable{System.Collections.Generic.KeyValuePair{System.String,System.String}})`
 Instantiates a new bootstrap behaviour configured with the key-value pairs provided as parameters.